 Then we stop at two important points of the square, such as the sculpture of the Bear and the Madroño and the zero km point.

-Javier, our guide tells us that the building where the bells ring every December 31, was originally the post office, and that it was also used as a prison at the time of the Franco dictatorship.
+Our guide, Javier, tells us that the building where the bells ring every December 31 was originally the post office and was also used as a prison at the time of the Franco dictatorship.

 Plaza Mayor (Main Square)

 It also teaches us to look at the details and look at the ground.
 In the Plaza mayor area, many shops have a plaque indicating their age, which means that that business has never closed or changed activity in at least 100 years, but it may have changed owners.